History of Jewish Studies at Chicago

 The University of Chicago Library is one of the leading research libraries in the United States and boasts a rich holding in Jewish Studies in English, Hebrew, Yiddish, and the European languages.
 The Yiddish collection in particular is one of the best university library collections in the country.
 In addition to its regular collection, a rich array of printed and archival sources for research and teaching in Jewish Studies is available in the Special Collections Research Center.
 Resources for studying nineteenth- and twentieth-century secular Jewish life and thought are especially strong.
 The Ludwig Rosenberger Library of Judaica consists of over 17,000 titles documenting the social, political, and cultural history of the Jewish people, focusing on the history of Jews in modern Europe and European social movements in the nineteenth and twentieth centuries, especially the historical relationship of Jews with modern socialism.
 The Harry and Branka Sondheim Jewish Heritage Collection of over 400 items focuses on depictions of Jewish life, ceremonies, and customs in printed books, graphic materials, and ephemera.
 Archival collections such as the papers of Saul Bellow, Morris Raphael Cohen, Louis Gottschalk, Philip M. Klutznick, Michael Polanyi, Julius Rosenwald, Joseph Schwab and Leo Strauss document the work and career of Jewish writers and intellectuals across a broad range of fields.

-During the past two decades, the University has appointed eminent scholars in the study of the Hebrew Bible, Midrash, Medieval Jewish Philosophy and Intellectual History, Hebrew Literature, Jewish political thought, Yiddish literature, Modern Jewish Thought, and German Jewish Culture.
+During the past several decades, the University has appointed eminent scholars in the study of the Hebrew Bible, Midrash, Medieval Jewish Philosophy and Intellectual History, Hebrew Literature, Jewish political thought, Yiddish literature, Modern Jewish Thought, and German Jewish Culture.
 Presently, there are four endowed professorships in Jewish Studies: the Nathan Cummings Professorship in Jewish Studies in the Divinity School; the Henry Crown Professorship in Hebrew Studies, the Ludwig Rosenberger Professorship of Jewish History and Civilization, and the Harriet and Ulrich E. Meyer Professorship of Modern European Jewish History.
 Approximately ninety graduate students and thirty faculty members work in different fields relating to Jewish Studies.
 The University boasts teaching programs in Biblical and Modern Hebrew, Yiddish, and Judaeo-Arabic, as well as in all the modern languages in which Jewish texts are written.
 Working together, the University has created one of the most comprehensive, distinguished and interdisciplinary programs in Jewish Studies available at any American university.